Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 ---|---|

 On day 3, we will begin our trek with a steep descent through a dense forest, reaching the Arun River.
-After crossing a suspension bridge, we will start a challenging trek uphill climb towards Seduwa.
-Along the Makalu Base Camp Trek, we will pass small villages, where we can observe the rural lifestyle of the locals.
+After crossing a suspension bridge over the Arun River, we will start a challenging uphill climb towards Seduwa.
+Along the Makalu Base Camp Trek route, we will pass small villages, where we can observe the rural lifestyle of the locals.
 The trail is mostly shaded, passing through thick forests while offering views of distant peaks.
 Reaching Seduwa, we will register our trek permits and relax at a cozy tea house.

 Itinerary Fact | Details |